Self Care for you and the planet

 As our products are available in drugstores, pharmacies, supermarkets and specialist markets on the shelves as well as online throughout Europe, we benefit from large order volumes.
 That is why we are currently deliberately sourcing more of our products from our sourcing partners in China.
 We are in personal contact with the production sites and visit them regularly.
 Of course, we make sure that our production partners are BSCI certified.
 This way we can be sure that fair and safe working conditions prevail

 Because there is no one golden solution in textile production, we also offer products in our shop that are produced in Europe.
 We communicate this transparently.
 In this way, we make it possible for those who have to keep an eye on the price as well as for all those who are particularly concerned about the environment to have a sustainable and safe zero waste hygiene product that saves money and waste in the long run

 Reduce disposable waste: check.

 Recycling: also check!

 If SELENACARE & SOUVERÄN products have reached the end of their life, you don't have to throw them away.
-Period panties can still be worn as everyday underwear.
+Period underpants can still be worn as everyday underwear.
 Washable sanitary pads and panty liners can be sewn over like other fabric remnants and, for example: given a second life as cleaning rags.
-We know from our community that old menstrual cups are always used creatively, for example in gardening.
+We know from our community that old menstrual cups can be used creatively, even in things like gardening!